meta data for this page

 Table 1: Area of forest burnt from 1990 until the latest reporting year, in [ha]

-For the year 2020 the estimated emission factors from table 2 were applied.
+For the year 2020 the following estimated emission factors were applied:

 The burned area of the drained moor, which is used as a military facility, covered 1,221 ha.
 This fire was extensively investigated and documented by the Federal Office for Infrastructure, Environmental Protection and Services of the German Armed Forces.
 The emissions are calculated according to IPCC GL (2006), chapter 2, form 2.27 7).

-The product MB×Cf is set to 336 t dm ha-1 according to Table 2.6 and formula 2.7 2013 IPCC Wetlands Supplement 8), i.e. it is assumed that the moor was completely drained during the fire.
+The product MB × Cf is set to 336 t d.m. ha-1 according to Table 2.6 and equation 2.7, 2013 IPCC Wetlands Supplement 8), i.e. it is assumed that the moor was completely drained during the fire.

-For the calculation of CO emissions the EF according to Table 2.7, 2013 IPCC Wetlands Supplement 207 g (kg dm)-1, is taken into account.
-This results in 85 kt CO.
-For other emissions from land fires on drained organic soils no Tier-1 emission factors exist and are therefore not reported (NO).
+For the calculation of CO emissions the EF according to Table 2.7, 2013 IPCC Wetlands Supplement 207 g (kg dm)-1, is taken into account resulting in 85 kt of CO.